Outstanding Doctoral Student and New Professional Paper/Publication Award

 - applicants submit papers in APA formatting to the FH Chair-elect via email attachment (either Microsoft Word or pdf document).

 - Only scholarly papers are considered.
 Scholarly papers are considered research, professional review, theoretical development or critique, or presentation of new methodology papers.

 - Published papers may be considered.
 These must be prepared for blind review by the author(s) prior to submission.

 - For submissions in which the student or new professional is a co-author, a statement of the applicant's contribution to the paper provided by at least one co-author must also be provided.
 This statement should be submitted via separate email from the co-author(s) to the Chair-elect.

 June 1: Application deadline.
-Submit all materials to the FH Chair-elect, Amber Seidel.
+Submit all materials to the FH Chair-elect, Daphne Hernandez.

-August 15: The winner is notified by this date
+August 15: The recipient is notified by this date